ghassenov/ChemiCraft/README.md

 **Learn Chemistry Through Adventure** — an educational 2D RPG built with Phaser 3.

-E xplore a village, talk to NPCs, solve chemistry quests in the lab, and unlock new reagents and recipes.
+Explore a village, talk to NPCs, solve chemistry quests in the lab, and unlock new reagents and recipes.

 ## Quick Start